 What Position Does The Number 8 Play?

-The traditional number 8 plays in the position of central midfield, also known as a box-to-box midfielder.
-This position carries the responsibilities of both defending and attacking for the team.
+The traditional number 8 plays in the position of central midfield and is also known as a box-to-box midfielder.
+This position carries the responsibilities of both defending and attacking for their team.

 A box-to-box midfielder is one of the most common explanations to describe the areas of the pitch that a number 8 will cover.
 This means that the player will cover the ground between the 18-yard boxes at either end of the field and run in that central channel.